 All American player, Cornerstone University

-- Can be run at Basics gym in Ferrsyburg, or your home gym
+- Can be run at ANY Basics gym, your home gym or VIRTUALLY.

 - If financial assistance needed, please ask here.

 - TOTAL TIME needed: 2 hours.

 - Inquiries via Phone/TEXT ONLY to 616 402-1600

 - We will then arrange times for the camp

 Part 1: Skill development

 Age appropriate skills drills and how to teach these skills